 8. Improves Brain Memory

-Another of the plum’s benefits is that they are full of antioxidants that have been shown to slow the development of Alzheimer’s.
+The health benefits of plum health benefits are that they are full of antioxidants that have been shown to slow the development of Alzheimer’s.
 (The University of Harvard Health Research.)
-They also contain anthocyanin and quercetin, beneficial for preventing brain cell-breakdown.
+They also contain anthocyanin and quercetin, beneficial for preventing brain cell breakdown.